cyliong/weather-ios/README.md

 More information will be provided when it is ready.*

 ## Requirements
-- Xcode 13.0 or higher
+- Xcode 13.1 or higher
+- iOS 10.0 or higher
+- Swift 5 or higher